APRashedAhmed/hierarchical-generalization/README.md

-Focusing on the left third of the graphs, it seems that the model learns task-set `2` before learning task-set `1` since the model consistently reaches peak performance on that task-set before the other just like in the the paper (fig 2C).
+Focusing on the left third of the graphs, it seems that the model learns task-set `2` before learning task-set `1` since the model consistently reaches peak performance on that task-set before the other just like in the paper (fig 2C).

 We can then repeat this for the phase `B` task-sets: